River Lavant, West Sussex: Course

 The Lavant rises at East Dean, in the foothills of the South Downs, approximately 9 mi north-north-east of Chichester.
-At East Dean the Lavant may emerge as small springs in various gardens and roadways, and may contribute to the filling of the village pond, though at other times the river may simply begin to form as a trickle at some point alongside its course to Charlton, a village about 1 mi to the east along the valley.
+At East Dean the Lavant may emerge as small springs in various gardens and roadways, and may contribute to the filling of the village pond, though at other times the river may simply begin to form as a trickle at some point alongside its course to Charlton, a village about 1 mi to the west along the valley.

 The river continues east to Singleton, then curves southwards remaining a little to the east of the A286 road past West Dean and Mid-Lavant and through to East Lavant.
 The Lavant continues through farmland towards the former site of Westhampnett Mill, passing Summersdale and Graylingwell to the west and Goodwood airfield and racing circuit to the east.
 Near to site of the former mill, which is now the top end of The Barn retail park, the Lavant bifurcates, the eastern distributary taking a clockwise course to come in on the north side of the A285, the western distributary heading to join the other where Church Road meets Westhampnett Road.
 The meeting is now immediately after culverts constructed under Abel Smith Way, completed c.
 2020.